 - For pain relief use paracetamol, tramadol or codeine.

 May be necessary to re-educate correct muscle patterns and strengthen surrounding structures.
 These can begin immediately or when pain levels permit.
-The correct exercises will be prescribed to you depending on the type and nature of your injury, with walking being advised immediately.
+Depending on the type and nature of your injury, the prescription of specific exercises and walking is advisable.

 Are very important to encourage good health and aid in the repair of ligaments, discs and bones.
-They are recommended during prolotherapy treatment and should be continued three months after final treatment.
+It is advisable to take the below supplements during treatment and for three months following the final treatment.

 - Vitamin C 1000 – 2000 mg/day (makes strong connective tissue, helps healing).